 - Your primary residential address

-- Your Tax Identification Number
+- Your Tax Identification Number and country of issuance

 - Legal/shop name

-- Primary address
+- Primary business address

-- Your Tax Identification Number
+- Your Tax Identification Number and country of issuance

 - Your Business Registration Number